Ricette di Sicilia

 💡 Tips and Variations

-A pinch of Sicilian oregano in the sauce adds a wonderfully aromatic touch.
+A pinch of Sicilian oregano in the tomato sauce can enhance the aroma and add a lovely herbal touch.

 📦 Storage

-- • Reheat gently in a frying pan with a splash of olive oil.
+- • To reheat, gently warm in a pan with a drizzle of extra virgin olive oil to preserve the creamy texture and authentic taste.

 🍷 Pairing